metrorailings/OwlBlog/content/posts/week-3-insights.md

 Extremely sloppy penalty by Los Angeles extended a Panthers touchdown drive.

 Herbert has had a few crisp throws so far, but his offensive line is giving away to three-man pass rushes, of all things.

+Panthers defense have done some solid work feeling the beat of this new Chargers offense even after Justin Herbert started just one game.